 Note: the concepts presented in this Tip of the Day may be used in other network printers, though I haven’t messed with other varieties enough to know the details.

 My first suggestion is to firewall off printers from Internet access.
 Force connections to the printer originate from your locally managed network, or through a VPN authenticated computer residing elsewhere.
+See how easy it is to use a VPN to stream Swedish TV – se svensk tv from anywhere.

 Unfortunately in academia, we rarely know the IP address of every network printer on our network.
 And I would suspect that in the corporate world that this can be true without very strictly enforced policies.
 Even if you know every printer and its IP on your network today, tomorrow it could be different after someone brings a new super fast, color, duplexing, with mailbox output tray, hard drive, extra fonts, bluetooth, infrared, firewire, usb, network, mp3 playing, digitial media card reading, all-in-one, scanning, faxing, washing-the-dishes-in-the-kitchen-sink printer and installed it without your knowledge or approval.